millanek/Dsuite/README.md

 -n, --run-name                          run-name will be included in the output file name
 ```
 #### Output:
 The output files with suffixes  `BBAA.txt`, `Dmin.txt`, and optionally `tree.txt` (if the `-t` option was used) contain the results: the D-statistics and the unadjusted p-values.
-Please read the [manuscript](https://www.google.com) for more details about the differences between these files.
+Please read the [manuscript](https://www.biorxiv.org/content/biorxiv/early/2019/05/10/634477.full.pdf) for more details.

 The output files with suffixes  `combine.txt` and  `combine_stderr.txt` are used as input to DtriosCombine.
 If you don't need to use DtriosCombine, you can safely delete these files.